 Where & when

-The competition will take place at the University of Toronto (St. George campus) from Saturday, September 23 to Sunday, September 24.
+The competition will take place at the University of Toronto (St. George campus) in autumn of 2017.
 Please see the Schedule page for more details

 Inspiration for the Challenge

 The Orbis Challenge was created in 2010 to inspire and encourage young people to explore their programming talents, creative thinking and problem solving abilities.
 Many programming competitions at the time involved writing algorithms or parsing data, but we wanted our competition to be different.
 In the many years since the first Orbis Challenge, new and exciting hackathons have been created, but our competition continues to be a fun and challenging event with a different slant than most.